explorable-viz/esop2025/author-response/popl2025/response.md

 rather short and Section 1 goes into a lengthy worked example before getting to contributions/roadmap, so we will reorganise along the lines you suggest.

-C4. _Inference rule presentation of algorithms._ This way of presenting algorithms (as inductively defined relations, which one may subsequently prove to be deterministic and/or total) is useful for establishing the required metatheory (for example Propositions 3.17 and 3.19).
+C4. _Inference rule presentation of algorithms (Fig 5)._ This way of presenting algorithms (as inductively defined relations, which one may subsequently prove to be deterministic and/or total) is useful for establishing the required metatheory (for example Propositions 3.17 and 3.19).
 These theorems would be difficult to prove for pseudocode presentations of the algorithms.